Michelle Zink

 Michelle Zink is an American author.
 She is known for her gothic fantasy series, Prophecy of the Sisters and A Temptation of Angels.
-Prophecy of the Sisters was named both to Booklist's Top 10 First Novels for Youth and the Autumn 2009 Indie Next List.
+Prophecy of the Sisters was named both to Booklist's Top 10 First Novels for Youth, and the Autumn 2009 Indie Next List.
+She has also worked with Freeform on several book/TV companion projects, including Once Upon a Time: Henry and Violet, part of Once Upon a Time's official canon.
 Other works may be found under the name of Michelle St. James.